nharsch/nharsch.github.io/index.md

 title: Programming
 ---

 ## Background
 I'm a data/backend focused full stack web developer, most comfortable with Clojure, Python, and Javascript.

 I began my career in the arts and media, working at fine arts galleries, an independent record label, live theatre, then a media distribution company.
 I started learning to code to [Automate the Boring Stuff](https://automatetheboringstuff.com/), which quickly led to a career as a Fullstack web Developer, then Data Engineer, now Technical Project Manager.

+I've owned a variety of high visibility projects, helping to scope, plan and deliver major features.
+I've developed several high visibility features for major ecommerce sites, as well as deep data engineering work for vital business processes.

+I'm currently learning how to build tools to support Agentic AI to automate business processes for clients.

 ## Programming Resume
 - [View My Resume](https://github.com/nharsch/resume/blob/master/programming-resume.md)